 PROFESSIONAL DEVELOPMENT GUIDELINES

 Professional Development education is defined as a program of planned activities designed to increase the competencies needed by all licensed personnel in the performance of their professional responsibilities.
-In this context, "competencies" are defined as the knowledge, skills and attitudes which enable personnel to carry out their tasks with maximum effectiveness.
+In this context, "competencies" are defined as the knowledge, skills, and attitudes which enable personnel to carry out their tasks with maximum effectiveness.
 Professional development must be relevant and related to the teacher's professional responsibilities.

-Tennessee Code Annotated, Section 49-6-3004, states that a teacher's 200 day contract must include five (5) days of professional development education.
+Tennessee Code Annotated, Section 49-6-3004, states that a teacher's 200 day contract must include five (5) days or thirty (30) hours of professional development education.
 This applies to any person who holds a Tennessee Teacher License and is employed by the Robertson County Board of Education.
-It is the responsibility of the educator to fulfill this five (5) day requirement based on a principal approved plan of activities that best meet the needs of the teacher and the overall goals of the school.
+It is the responsibility of the educator to fulfill this five (5) day or thirty (30) hour requirement based on a principal approved plan of activities that best meet the needs of the teacher and the overall goals of the school.

 Time Line and Hours